demarbre1u/pokemon-shiny-tracker/README.md

 On the second tab, "Finished hunt", the list of your past, finished hunt is displayed.
 On this tab, you can :

- - Filter the hunts displayed with a search bar.
-Valid filters are Pokémon name, or part of their name.
+ - Filter the hunts displayed using a search bar.
+Valid filters are Pokémon names, or part of their name.
 You can also use the following special filters :
    - `*masuda` : will filter the hunts where the option "Masuda method" was selected,
    - `*charm`: will filter the hunts where the option "Shiny Charm" was selected.
  - Delete a finished hunt.